Training & Tutorials — Utility Forecasting

 Forecasting Overview

-• Forecast development across millions of potential projects
+• Rank millions of potential projects on their economics (20-year IRR)

 Steps